Perverse coherent t-structures through torsion theories

-\begin{proposition} If $R$ is a positively graded noetherian connected commutative $\mathbb{K}$-algebra generated in degree 1, the definition of perversity above is equivalent to the commutative definition of perversity in the introduction. \end{proposition} \begin{proof} Note that points $x\in X^{top}$ are in bijection with homogeneous prime ideals not equal to the irrelevant ideal of $R$ and these are in bijection with graded torsion-free indecomposable injectives in $Gr(R)$ (up to isomorphisms and shifts).
-Suppose $x_1, x_2\in X^{top}$, $P_1, P_2$ the associated homogeneous prime ideals and $E_1, E_2$ the corresponding injectives.
-The condition $x_1\in \bar{x_2}$ translates to the existence of a nonzero map from $E_2$ to $E_1$ by the lemma above (note that, in this case, $E_i=E^g(R/P_i)$ since $R/P$ is indecomposable in $Gr(R)$ and hence so is its injective envelope) and by lemma \ref{hom tails 0} this is equivalent to the existence of a map from $\pi E_2$ to $\pi E_1$.
+\begin{proposition} If $R$ is a positively graded noetherian connected commutative $\mathbb{K}$-algebra generated in degree 1, the definition of perversity above is equivalent to the commutative definition of perversity in equation (\ref{def perv}). \end{proposition} \begin{proof} Let $X$ be the projective scheme associated with $R$.
+Note that points $x\in X^{top}$ are in bijection with homogeneous prime ideals not equal to the irrelevant ideal of $R$ and these are in bijection with graded torsion-free indecomposable injectives in $Gr(R)$ (up to isomorphisms and shifts).
+Suppose $x_1, x_2\in X^{top}$, $P_1, P_2$ the associated homogeneous prime ideals and $E_1, E_2$ the corresponding indecomposable injectives.
+The condition $x_1\in \bar{x}_2$ translates into the existence of a nonzero map from $E_2$ to $E_1$ by lemma \ref{pts vs injs} (note that, in this case, $E_i=E^g(R/P_i)$ since $R/P$ is indecomposable in $Gr(R)$ and hence so is its injective envelope) and by lemma \ref{hom tails 0} this is equivalent to the existence of a map from $\pi E_2$ to $\pi E_1$.

-Since $R$ is finitely generated over $\mathbb{K}$ (as it is noetherian), and hence are all its quotients, it is known the Krull dimension of $R/P_i$ (which is the same as $dim(x_i)$ in the geometric definition of perversity - see introduction) coincides with the Gelfand-Kirillov dimension of $R/P_i$ (\cite{KL}).
-The result then follows by making the adequate substitutions in the geometric definition of perversity (see introduction). \end{proof}
+Since $R$ is finitely generated over $\mathbb{K}$ (as it is noetherian), and hence are all its quotients, it is known the Krull dimension of $R/P_i$ (which is the same as $dim(x_i)$ in the geometric definition of perversity - see introduction) coincides with the Gelfand-Kirillov dimension of $R/P_i$ (\cite{KL}, Theorem 4.5).
+The result then follows by making the adequate substitutions in equation (\ref{def perv}). \end{proof}

 Recall that 3-dimensional Artin-Schelter regular algebras are noetherian domains - in particular, they are prime rings (\cite{ATV}, \cite{ATV2}).
 This allows us to prove the following useful lemma.